hahn-kev/gis/README.md

 #### Email Templates

-SendGrid works using transactional templates, you go to their website, configure a template and the template will have an ID, I've made a couple templates already and put the ID into the config file that way when an email needs to be sent I send the template Id to SendGrid and it knows what email template I'd like to use, these ID's are unique and if a new SendGrid account is needed, then the Id's will have to change.
+SendGrid works using transactional templates.
+If you need to configure a template, you go to their website, configure a template and the template will have an ID.
+I've made a couple templates already and put the ID into the config file.
+That way, when an email needs to be sent, I send the template ID to SendGrid and it knows what email template I'd like to use.
+These ID's are unique to the account.
+If a different SendGrid account is used, then the ID's will be different and need to be updated.

-If you need to modify the template for an email you should be able to login to the SendGrid site and see the templates to modify, that should all be fairly straightforward.
-The templates work using text substitutions, in the template they might look like some of the following
+If you need to modify the template for an email, you should be able to login to the SendGrid site and find the template.
+The templates work using text substitutions, in the template they might look like some of the following:
 * `:firstName`
 * `:type`
 * `:start`
 * `:end`

-So when I want to send an email I build a list of text that can get substituted and in the template you specify where the actual text goes.
+When an email is sent the substitutions are replaced with the values specified in the application.
+Below is an example of what that might look like.

 ##### Email Template Example 1
 Substitutions: